roth-hex-lab/roth-hex-lab.github.io/content/publication/2024/2024-IEEE-ISMAR-asdf-hannah/index.md

 <br>

 {{% callout note %}}
-We gratefully acknowledge funding for this study by d.hip campus and Bundesministerium für Bildung und Forschung (BMBF) with the grant number 16SV8973.
+We gratefully acknowledge funding for this study by d.hip campus and Bundesministerium für Forschung, Technologie und Raumfahrt (BMFTR) with the grant number 16SV8973.
 {{% /callout %}}